Kinvey/android-sdk/README.md

 The library acts as a client for the Kinvey REST api and can be used for building Android apps and Java6 server applications.

+##Documentation
+Refer http://devcenter.kinvey.com/android for complete documentation of the library APIs and usage.

+##Overview of the Library -

+The codebase is made of the following key projects at the top level (under java-library):

+###java-api-core
+The core of the library.
+Most of the library logic is written here.
+This project contains most of the underlying networking, user management, caching logic.
+Things that are platform specific (android-specific or standalone-java-specific) are represented as interfaces / abstract classes, and implemented in the other libraries described below.

+###android-lib
+The wrapper library for android, built on top of java-api-core.
+All the android specific implementation goes here.
+Most of the classes in this library extend from the ones in java-api-core.

+###java-lib
+The wrapper library for java, built on top of java-api-core.
+All the standalone-java specific implementation goes here.
+Most of the classes in this library extend from the ones in java-api-core.

+###android-secure
+Encryption module built on top of android-lib.
+Rarely used; not compiled into the standard build process.
+This may be requested by certain customers who need encryption in their app.

+###samples
+Samples built on top of the libraries.
+This is a submodule, the full source for samples is under https://github.com/KinveyApps

 ## Build
 Pre-requisites: